 - Extra Toppings & Sides: Set out sliced avocado, sliced cheeses, our Hot & Spicy Pimento Cheese, sliced red onions, salt & pepper, pickles and potato chips.

-Classic Blue Plate Mayo and Blue Plate Hot & Spicy Mayo are the BLT standards, but why not mix it up?
-Set out dishes of easy-to-make mayo-based condiments such as Hot Dill Pickle Mayo, Louisiana Style Remoulade Sauce, Homemade Ranch Dressing, Pink Fry Sauce, and our famous Hot & Spicy Pimento Cheese – our dip that doubles as a sandwich spread.
+Enjoy a classic BLT made with Blue Plate Mayo, and make it Cajun with some Blue Plate Hot & Spicy and a sprinkle of Tony Chachere’s.
+Or mix it up with easy-to-make mayo-based condiments such as Hot Dill Pickle Mayo, Louisiana Style Remoulade Sauce, Homemade Ranch Dressing, Pink Fry Sauce, and our famous Hot & Spicy Pimento Cheese – a dip that doubles as a sandwich spread.

 Prep Ahead: How to Assemble a BLT Bar.

 One great thing about a BLT Bar is it can be prepped mostly ahead of time.
-First, cook the bacon, arrange it on a platter on paper towels, and keep it warm.
-Mix up your mayonnaise spreads and sauces and refrigerate them until the last minute.
+Cook the bacon, arrange it on a platter on paper towels, and keep it warm.
+Make your sandwich spreads and sauces and refrigerate them until the last minute.
 When it’s time to eat, slice and arrange the tomatoes, lettuce and other toppings on platters.
 Then set out the condiments, fire up the toaster and ring the dinner bell!

 How do you BLT?
 So many ways.

-How about hickory smoked bacon, beefsteak tomato, Romaine lettuce, and Hot & Spicy Pimento Cheese on toasted sourdough?
-Or peppered bacon, Roma tomato, curly leaf lettuce, red onions and straight up Blue Plate Mayo on a length of fresh New Orleans po-boy bread?
-Endless possibilities, all dressed to perfection with Blue Plate Mayo – That’s the good stuff!
+Or how about hickory smoked bacon, beefsteak tomato, Romaine lettuce, and Hot & Spicy Pimento Cheese (see the recipe for this sandwich spread and dip below) on toasted sourdough?
+A BLT Bar feeds your crew with something to please every taste, all dressed to perfection with Blue Plate Mayonnaise – That’s the good stuff!

 A bacon, lettuce and tomato sandwich with our Hot & Spicy Pimento Cheese (recipe below!) on toasted sourdough bread.